pypa/hatch/docs/history/hatchling.md

 - Remove `editables` as a direct dependency
 - Fix default wheel tag when the supported Python version declaration is strict
+- Load VCS ignore patterns first so that whitelisted patterns can be excluded by project configuration
+- Improve error message for when the default heuristics for wheel file inclusion fail

 ## [1.21.1](https://github.com/pypa/hatch/releases/tag/hatchling-v1.21.1) - 2024-01-25 ## {: #hatchling-v1.21.1 }